malczuuu/taskbook/README.md

 # Taskbook

 Taskbook - a full-stack, simple issue tracker app with Spring Boot and Angular.
-Developed by DamianMalczewski as a project at [Cracow University of Technology](https://pk.edu.pl) in 2019.
+Developed by Damian Malczewski as a project at [Cracow University of Technology](https://pk.edu.pl) in 2019.

 Afterward, it serves the purpose of testing new features in Spring Boot and Angular.